wlblanchette/frontend-engineer-test/README.md

 ## To get started

 1) Fork this repository to your own Github account
-2) In your fork, Create a new branch from `master` (using your name as the branch name).
+2) In your fork, Create a new branch from `master`.
 When the test is complete, you will submit a Pull Request for this branch.
 3) To start the application, simply run `npm start` from the root of the repository.
 This should start a local webpack development server at `http://localhost:3000`.
 4) When ready, submit your code to us by adding a CloudZero user to your forked repository.